 Girls: Black leotard, tights (ballet pink, black or nude), black patent leather Mary Jane style beginner tap shoe, clean tennis shoes dedicated to hip hop (Velcro is best for fast shoe changes!), hair pulled back into a bun/french braid tucked under/french twist.

 Boys: Black sweatpants or shorts, white t-shirt, clean tennis shoes dedicated to hip hop (Velcro is best for fast shoe changes!), black lace-up beginner tap shoe.

 All Other Courses (Ages 7 and up)

-Ballet, Jazz, Lyrical, Contemporary, Stretch & Strength, Turns & Leaps, Musical Theatre
+Ballet, Jazz, Acro, Lyrical, Contemporary, Stretch & Strength, Turns & Leaps, Musical Theatre

-Boys: BLACK sweatpants or shorts, PLAIN WHITE t-shirt, *appropriate dance shoes.
+Boys: BLACK sweatpants or shorts, PLAIN WHITE t-shirt, appropriate dance shoes for the class.

 *Please consult with us before purchasing dance shoes, as not all shoes are created equal and cheaper is rarely better.
 Additionally, all students are required to wear the same style and color shoe when it comes time to perform so it is best to ask before buying!
 Dancers may buy dance shoes wherever they’re sold, but we encourage you to get personally fitted and purchase directly through us if time allows (typically two weeks).
 For a physical location, we like The Dancer’s Closet in Littleton or Boulder Bodywear in Lafayette.
 If you prefer to shop online, we suggest Discount Dance Supply.